abhriyaroy/CallBlockR/README.md

 This project should work right away after cloning.

 ## Acknowledgements
+Special thanks to [Deep Joshi](https://twitter.com/imdeepjoshi) for providing the app icon

+## Request to you
+If you like it, please leave a ⭐ on this repository 😁

 ## About the Author

 ### Abhriya Roy

- Android Developer with 2 years of experience in building apps that look and feel great.
+ Android Developer with 3 years of experience in building apps that look and feel great.
  Enthusiastic towards writing clean and maintainable code.
  Open source contributor.